mihah023/Applied-Mathematics-Portfolio/FOMC-Event-Study/README.md

 | XLF (financials) | 84% | 0.90 |
 | TLT (Treasuries) | 52% | -0.07 |

-AAPL and XLF pretty clearly move with the market around these events — makes sense, they're stocks.
-TLT is basically a coin flip, which also makes sense: Treasuries care about rate expectations, not equity sentiment.
+AAPL and XLF move pretty closely with the market around FOMC days, which makes sense since they are stocks.
+TLT is more mixed, which also makes sense because Treasuries react more to rate expectations than stock market moves.

 ---